jim-at-jibba/Bones-Slim-Idiorm-Starter/README.md

 This is only a starting point and is here to get you off the ground quickly.
 Copy this repo, pull it apart and create awesome things.

+## The Environment Variable

+The config file is loaded depending on the Environment Variable which needs to be set in the VHosts File.
+Add the following `SetEnv SLIM_MODE development`